| |

 reduced number of labial folds

 In North Carolina.
 Cantioscyllium teeth are represented but uncommon in the Tar Heel Fm (Campanian) and possibly Peedee Fm (Maastrichtian).
-Although these teeth best compare with the "C. meyeri" description, it is difficult to accept that morphology as anything more than a subtle chrono-/morpho-species and has been rejected (at this time) on this webpage.

 Selected References